zuozhenggh/learning-library/developer-library/apex/cicd-workflow/prereq/prereq.md

 ## Introduction

-In this lab we will get the workflow template and install SQLcl.
+In this lab we will get the workflow template and install Oracle SQLcl.

 Oracle SQLcl integrates a version of Liquibase, which is used extensively to track database schema changes in this workshop.